-Vertica proven to be faster, more affordable, and more scalable in terms of concurrency in third-party benchmark over Amazon Redshift and an unnamed data cloud platform
+Vertica proven to be faster, more affordable, and more scalable in terms of concurrency in third-party benchmark over Amazon Redshift and Snowflake

 Choosing a cloud-based big data analytics platform for your organization’s analytical needs is seldom an easy task, and it can’t be the first step on your big data journey.
 Earlier steps should include research, conversations with your peers, establishing measurable goals, and careful comparisons of big analytics data platforms to learn which one is best suited to your needs.

 Along the way, you’ll encounter a lot of hype about this or that cloud-based big data platform.
 So it can be really helpful when you find information based solely on facts.
 A new report by McKnight Consulting Group (MCG) is just that kind of resource.
-MCG used industry-standard benchmarks to test three well-known, cloud-optimized analytical platforms – Vertica in Eon Mode, Amazon Redshift, and a cloud data platform whose vendor didn’t want to be named.
+MCG used industry-standard benchmarks to test three well-known, cloud-optimized analytical platforms – Vertica in Eon Mode, Amazon Redshift, and Snowflake.

 We’re delighted that Vertica came out on top in terms of faster query performance, greater scalability in terms of concurrent users, and less overall cost.
 We sponsored this benchmark study because we were confident that the other two well-known vendors were slower, offered fewer capabilities and weaker concurrency (i.e., for multiple simultaneous users), and couldn’t handle as many queries per hour compared to Vertica, particularly as data volumes grow from 10 to 50 to 250 TB.
 It always helps to validate our claim as the unified analytics warehouse with the greatest value for the highest performance.